ACROSS THE BAR

 (Photo is courtesy of Gazette-Times)

 Chuck Van de Wetering started the SJ23 web site about 1995.
 He lived in Friday Harbour, Washington with his SJ23, "Fliegende Hollander," moored close by in the marina.
 Chuck sailed extensively throughout the San Juan Islands, sometimes with Gene Adams, and I know of at least one long venture he took North to Chatter Box Falls at the end of Princess Louisa Inlet, in BC.
 He carried several jugs of gas on deck for that trip.
 Its a long way in and out of that inlet with little to no wind.
+He described the scenery as stunning.

 It was early in 1998 when Chuck and I started our email correspondence.
 Then in May, 1999 we met for breakfast by La Conner and agreed to add technical articles to the web site.
 The first Tech Tip (B01) was published on May 26, 1999.
 Ironically the poly lift cable upgrade described in this Tech Tip will likely be the last for Panache.
-While co-hosting our respective Yahoo web sites we swapped oodles of emails to solve the many HTML issues to make two web sites look like one.
+While co-hosting our respective Geocities and then Yahoo web sites we swapped oodles of emails to solve the many HTML issues to make two web sites look like one.
 It wasn't easy and we learned a lot about HTML code from each other.
 After about a year a person could browse seamlessly from one site to the other.
 Unless you were paying attention to the address line of the browser, you would never know which site you were on.
 Chuck and I were pretty pleased with that.

 Towards the end of our HTML configuration work Chuck had the idea of creating an SJ23 burgee as a way of bonding the group.
 He was that kind of guy.
 With permission from the Seattle SJ23 Club he revived their burgee, adding a tiny image of a computer screen (CRT) with keyboard to denote it as the SJ23 web burgee.
 I have no idea how many burgees he sold and mailed out but occasionally I am reminded of it by a member wondering what the burgee means.
 This project was all his doing and I digitized it for the SJ23 web site.
 You can see it at the top right corner of the SJ23 home page and every Index.
-I fly the SJ23 burgee on Panache during our annual local sail past which generates a few of questions.
+I fly the SJ23 burgee on Panache during our annual sail past here which generates a few questions.

 Four years later Chuck moved to Oregon to help with family interests.
 This is when he handed over the reigns of the SJ23 web site to me, stating that he was going to be too busy.
 Unfortunately it was the last I ever heard from him.
 I'd like to think he still crosses the SJ23 web site every now and then.
-Obituary

 Fair Winds